Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

-It is clear from the above equation that Hypothesis \ref{(H)} is fulfilled with $Z = \emptyset$.
-Since $X_n$ does not present cyclic behaviour in $M$, Theorem \ref{thm:QEM} implies that $m=1$.
-Therefore, by Theorems \ref{thm:QSM} and \ref{thm:QEM}, $X_n$ admits a unique quasi-stationary measure supported on $M$ and a unique quasi-ergodic measure on $M$.
+and Hypothesis \ref{(H)} is fulfilled with $Z = \emptyset$.
+Since $X_n$ does not display cyclic behaviour in $M$, Theorem \ref{thm:QEM} implies that $m=1$.
+Therefore, by Theorems \ref{thm:QSM} and \ref{thm:QEM} we conclude that $X_n$ admits a unique quasi-stationary stationary measure which is fully supported on $M,$ and a unique quasi-ergodic measure.

-Note that, in this case, $m=1$ while $M$ may present an infinite number of connected components.
+Note that, in this case, $m=1$ while although $M$ may have an infinite number of connected components.

 \end{exemplo}